Rapid-POS/Rapid-Counterpoint-GunBroker-Connector/Release-Notes/RapidPOS-GunBroker-3.1.0-2026-07-01-Release-Notes.md

 ---

 ## Removed

 ### Item Price Options Removed from GunBroker Configuration
 Removed the Item Price Options section from the GunBroker Configuration window.
-- This option is no longer needed/applicable.
-- This setting is no longer required or applicable.

-### Item Price Options Removed from GunBroker Configuration
-Removed the Item Price Options section from the GunBroker Configuration window.